ContentMine/workshop-resources/software-tutorials/ami/ami-tutorial.md

 The search for sequences follows the same structure: `$ ami2-sequence -q dinosaurs-xmls/ -i scholarly.html --sq.sequence --sq.type [dna|rna|prot|prot3|carb3]`, where `--sq.type` is one of `dna rna prot prot3 carb3`.

+The results are in general of the same structure, with an additional attribute `xpath` that shows the location of the match within the html-structure of the `scholarly.html`.

 `$ cat dinosaurs-xmls/PMC4447998/results/sequence/rna/results.xml`
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>